Aliases for SMN2 Gene

 GeneCards Summary for SMN2 Gene

 SMN2 (Survival Of Motor Neuron 2, Centromeric) is a Protein Coding gene.
-Diseases associated with SMN2 include spinal muscular atrophy and spinal muscular atrophy-3.
+Diseases associated with SMN2 include proximal spinal muscular atrophy type 3 and proximal spinal muscular atrophy type 4.
 Among its related pathways are Gene Expression and RNA transport.
-GO annotations related to this gene include RNA binding and identical protein binding.
+GO annotations related to this gene include identical protein binding and RNA binding.
 An important paralog of this gene is SMN1.

 UniProtKB/Swiss-Prot for SMN2 Gene